-In a past blog we talked about the issue of night terrors and the article really resonated with a lot of parents.
+In a past blog I talked about the issue of night terrors and the article really resonated with a lot of parents.
 If your child is under 3 then night terrors is probably not the reason your little one keeps you awake at night.
-So, I went back and did my research.
-I wanted to find the problem and the right answers as to why your little bub had gone from a great sleeper to a terrible sleeper overnight.
-The most common answer is separation anxiety.

-If you’re facing sleep issues and your child is around 7-8mths of age, 18mths of age and or 2 years of age and the following situation sounds like your life please read on because this may seriously help you better understand why and what you can do.
+If you’re facing sleep issues and your child is around 7- 8 months or 1.5 - 2 years of age and the following situation sounds like your life, please read on because this may seriously help you better understand why and what you can do.

 What Is Separation Anxiety, and Why Does It Happen?

 Separation anxiety starts in the infant stage — somewhere between 6-10 months.

 You may start to notice that your baby clings to you and cries before you leave her with a babysitter, or at naptime and/or bedtime.

 Often, separation anxiety appears out of the blue — your baby is fine one day and is a clinging, sobbing, terrified mess the next.

 Separation anxiety seems to rear its head most often when parents are transitioning their babies into day care, or into the babysitter’s care.

 Separation anxiety also affects sleep.